 Enrollment in Alabama

-While people in Alabama can go straight to the HealthCare.gov website for coverage, it may be beneficial to shop around using a comparison site like this one.
+While people in Alabama can go straight to the HealthCare.gov website for coverage, it may be easier to research and compare plans on an independent comparison site like this one and then call a licensed agent to enroll in the exact plan you want or use a web-based broker to submit your application for that insurance plan.
 Getting current quotes from multiple carriers can help you find a plan that adequately addresses your needs and fits your budget.
-Brokers can also help explain your options more clearly.
+Brokers may also help explain your options more clearly.

 In 2018, Alabaman customers were able to choose from two carriers on the exchange: Blue Cross Blue Shield of Alabama, which is offering coverage in all counties for next year, and Bright Health, which will offer plans in the Birmingham metro area.
 BCBS customers may see an increase in premiums this year of 15.7 percent.

 The next enrollment period for the 2019 calendar year begins on November 1, 2018 and ends a short 45 days later, on December 15, 2018.
 This will be the new enrollment period going forward.
 People who think that they want to use a licensed insurance agent to help them compare and choose a plan are encouraged not to wait until the end of the open enrollment period to call because there's a good chance that they will be met with very long hold lines.